What to submit

 Preparing your submission

-Nature Communications follows the recommendations from the International Committee of Medical Journal Editors (ICMJE) and the Enhancing the QUAlity and Transparency Of health Research (EQUATOR) Network for registration and reporting clinical studies.
+Communications Medicine follows the recommendations from the International Committee of Medical Journal Editors (ICMJE) and the Enhancing the QUAlity and Transparency Of health Research (EQUATOR) Network for reporting of clinical studies.

-All interventional trials must be registered before enrollment of the first participant.
-Trial registration records must be available in a primary register of the WHO International Clinical Trials Registry Platform (ICTRP), in ClinicalTrials.gov, or in any publicly accessible database that meets the minimum 24-item trial registration dataset.
+All interventional clinical trials must be registered before enrollment of the first participant.
+Trial registration records must be available in a primary registry of the WHO International Clinical Trials Registry Platform (ICTRP), in ClinicalTrials.gov, or in any publicly accessible database that meets the minimum 24-item trial registration dataset.

 The trial number must be clearly indicated in the abstract and methods section of the manuscript.
-Trials with retrospective registration or with registration in a database that is not publicly accessible cannot be considered.
+Trials with retrospective registration or with registration in a database that is not publicly accessible cannot be considered by Communications Medicine.

-To enable proper assessment of the work by our editorial team and referees, we request that a copy of the approved study protocol, including the statistical analysis plan, is provided with the submitted manuscript.
+To enable proper assessment of the work by the editors and referees, Communications Medicine requests that a copy of the approved study protocol, including the statistical analysis plan, is provided with all submitted clinical trial manuscripts.
 Sensitive content can be redacted.
 If the original protocol is in a language other than English, a translation should be provided.
-The translation should include at the minimum, details on the design of the study, including intended number of patients, inclusion/exclusion criteria, prespecified primary/secondary outcomes, start and completion date.
-Any deviations from the plan indicated in the trial registry or study protocol must be justified.
+The translation should include at the minimum, details on the design of the study, including the intended number of patients, inclusion and exclusion criteria, pre-specified primary and secondary outcomes, as well as start and completion date.
+Any deviations from the plan indicated in the trial registry or study protocol must be explained transparently in the manuscript.

 Interim analyses should be pre-specified in the study protocol.
 Preliminary analyses of ongoing clinical trials that have not been pre-specified must be justified and are considered on a case-by-case basis.
 The editors may require evidence that the data safety monitoring board has agreed to the release of the data for publication.
 Unplanned post-hoc or exploratory analyses should be clearly indicated as such in the abstract and manuscript text.

-In accordance with Nature Research policy, a Data Availability Statement (DAS) must be included with all original research manuscripts.
-Nature Communications is committed to transparency in data availability, and we request that authors provide a clear statement summarizing what data is available, under what circumstances it can be accessed and clearly stating any restrictions to access and use.
+In accordance with Nature Portfolio editorial policy, a Data Availability Statement (DAS) must be included with all original research manuscripts.
+Communications Medicine is committed to transparency in data availability, and we request that authors provide a clear statement summarizing what data is available, under what circumstances it can be accessed and clearly stating any restrictions to access and use.

-Following ICMJE recommendations, clinical trials that began enrolling participants on or after 1 January 2019 must include a data sharing plan in the trial's registration information.
+Following ICMJE recommendations, clinical trials submitted to Communications Medicine that began enrolling participants on or after 1 January 2019 must include a data sharing plan in the trial's registration information.
 If the data sharing plan changes after registration, this should be reflected in the statement submitted and published with the manuscript, and updated in the registry record.

 The role of the sponsor in any stage of the study, including in study design, data analysis or manuscript preparation, must be acknowledged.